-Directors are responsible for ensuring that any payments or in kind support made by their service are made in accordance with State Aid rules.
+Directors are responsible for ensuring that any payments or in kind support made by their service are made in accordance with UK Government Guidance on Subsidy control.

-East Renfrewshire Council has a duty to consider State Aid and must refer to the Scottish Government's State Aid Unit, if advice is required.
+East Renfrewshire Council has a duty to consider Subsidy Control and must refer to the Scottish Government's Subsidy Control Team, if advice is required.
+Email enquiries should be sent to subsidycontrol@gov.scot

-If a Director is unsure as to whether a payment would constitute State Aid or anticompetitive practice, further advice must be sought from the External Funding Officer, Economic Development (0141 577 3106), in the first instance.
+If a Director is unsure as to whether a payment would constitute Subsidy Control or anti-competitive practice, further advice must be sought from the Economic Development Manager (0141 577 3325) or Legal Services (0141 577 3801), in the first instance.